 For those of a nervous disposition and a love for their own fingernails, look away now.
 What follows is a collection of cinematic treats that will ensure a large volume of audible gasps, pangs of fear and ice-cold dread for the benefit of your entertainment.
-We’ve shredded our nerves watching countless thrillers in a bid to put this list of thrillers together but it was worth it for you dear reader.
+We’ve shredded our nerves watching countless action movies and drama movies in a bid to put this list of thrillers together but it was worth it for you dear reader.

-These are the best thrillers ever according to Digital Fix comprised of cat and mouse moments for the ages, and monumental mind games where the real winner was us.
-Give them a look and see what filmic thrill is just waiting to be had.
+These are the best thriller movies ever made, according to The Digital Fix.
+Films comprised of cat and mouse moments for the ages, and monumental mind games where the real winner, was us in the audience.
+Give them a look and see what cinematic thrill is just waiting to be had.

 - Dead Man’s Shoes

 - Silence of the Lambs